 During 1782 he hoisted his broad pennant on the Edgar 74, Captain William Cayley, serving under Admiral Lord Howe in the April-August cruises and sitting on the court-martial into the loss of the Royal George on 29 August.
 He thereafter participated in the relief of Gibraltar and the action off Cape Spartel on 18 October, and his pennant was finally struck on the peace of 1783.

-From April 1793-4 he was second-in-command to Hood in the Mediterranean with his flag aboard the Britannia 100, Captain John Holloway, being present at the occupation of Toulon from 27 August 1793.
-With eight sail of the line he led the blockade of the French fleet in the Golfe Jouan during the autumn of 1794 after Hood’s failure to bring them to action on 12 June, and following Hood’s departure in November 1794 he became commander-in-chief in the Mediterranean.
-However, with only fourteen poorly manned sail of the line he was scantily equipped to deal with the enemy.
-On two occasions Hotham engaged superior French fleets under Rear-Admiral Pierre Martin, but instead of concentrating on obtaining a victory he seemed more intent on keeping his meagre fleet intact.
-During the Battle of Genoa from 13 to 14 March, his force took the Censeur 74 and Ca Ira 80, but although he received the thanks of Parliament his disposition had been unconvincing and it was felt by many that he could have done better.
-In June 1795 he was joined by Rear-Admiral Robert Man with nine sail of the line, on 16 April 1795 he was promoted admiral and in July Captain Holloway assumed the position of captain of the fleet with Commander Shuldham Peard becoming Hotham’s flag captain aboard the Britannia.
-The second battle on 13 July again ended without a conclusive result, although the French Alcide 74 struck her colours and was then destroyed by fire.
-On this occasion Captain Horatio Nelson led his critics, calling it ‘a miserable little action’.
+From April 1793-4 he was second-in-command to Hood in the Mediterranean with his flag aboard the Britannia 100, Captain John Holloway, sailing from St. Helens with five sail of the line, two frigates and the East Indies convoy on 11 May, before parting from the latter on 6 June.
+He was present at the occupation of Toulon from 27 August, and with eight sail of the line he led the blockade of the French fleet in the Golfe Jouan during the autumn of 1794 after Hood’s failure to bring them to action on 12 June.

+Following Hood’s departure in November 1794 Hotham became the commander-in-chief in the Mediterranean, although with only fourteen poorly manned sail of the line he was scantily equipped to deal with the enemy.
+On two occasions he engaged superior French fleets under Rear-Admiral Pierre Martin, but instead of concentrating on obtaining a victory he seemed more intent on keeping his meagre fleet intact.
+During the first engagement, the Battle of Genoa, from 13 to 14 March 1795, his force took the Censeur 74 and Ca Ira 80, but although he received the thanks of Parliament his dispositions had been unconvincing, and it was felt by many that he could have done better.
+On 16 April he was promoted admiral, and in June he was joined by Rear-Admiral Robert Man with nine sail of the line.
+During July Captain Holloway assumed the position of captain of the fleet with Commander Shuldham Peard becoming Hotham’s flag captain aboard the Britannia.
+The second engagement, that of the Battle of Hyères Islands on 13 July, again ended inconclusively, although the French Alcide 74 struck her colours and was then destroyed by fire.
+On this occasion Captain Horatio Nelson led Hotham’s critics, calling it ‘a miserable little action’.

 Hotham was unmarried, although whilst commanding in the Mediterranean he enjoyed the favours of a woman known ironically as ‘the commander of the fleet’.
-A poor leader and even worse disciplinarian of the Mediterranean fleet, he was undoubtedly courageous and brave but he had little zeal or strength of character and disliked difficult situations.
+A poor leader and even worse disciplinarian of the Mediterranean fleet, he was undoubtedly courageous and brave, but he had little zeal or strength of character and disliked difficult situations.
 Nelson thought him to be useless, and he was certainly ultra-cautious.
 His great friend Sir William Hamilton, the British ambassador at Naples, said that Hotham was ‘not quite awake enough for the Mediterranean command, although he was the best creature imaginable.’
-He was also accused of having a lethargic mind, and Windham said of him in 1794 that his ‘soul had gone down to his belly and never mounts higher now.’
-Sir Gilbert Elliot called him ‘a piece of perfectly inert formality’.
+He was also accused of having a lethargic mind, and the Whig politician William Windham said of him in 1794 that his ‘soul had gone down to his belly and never mounts higher now.’
+The statesman Sir Gilbert Elliot called him ‘a piece of perfectly inert formality’.
 As a younger man however, he had been an excellent frigate commander and a great director of amphibious landings, and he was viewed as an able deputy.
 He was a friendly and sociable gentleman who was well beloved by his contemporaries, including the irascible Lord Hood.